saraculhane/acstats/TO-DO.md

   - Check to make sure working now by adding custom command?
 4. Label figures as in Figure 3.1 of Chemistry using Markdown?
 5. Describe saving R plot output and label
+6. Change coloring of R input to match Knit output
+7. Describe use of `cache = TRUE`

 <!--  Avoiding since might be a mess to install extra things on the user's end / I haven't tested these yet